 It is a warehouse manager and worker’s worst nightmare: a sudden and harrowing collapse of a pallet racking system.
 One might expect that what triggers a rack collapse is the pressure of a single powerful blow to the rack by a pallet being loaded hastily or a single crash by a speeding forklift truck.
 However, as you will find below, rack collapses occur for many unfortunate and sometimes surprising or uneventful reasons.

 There are inevitable rack collapses due to external forces, like the 2021 Illinois Amazon warehouse collapse due to a raging EF-3 tornado.
-But in this article, we will take a closer look at some catastrophic racking collapses and warehouse fails from around the world that could have been prevented.
+But in this article, we will take a closer look at some catastrophic racking wrecks and warehouse fails from around the world that could have been prevented.
 We will then draw some key lessons from each one, as they all present eye-opening learning opportunities in pallet rack safety.
+The consequences of rack collapse can be catastrophic, ranging from severe injury and even death to extensive inventory and rack damage, not to mention the potential for other collateral damage within the warehouse.

 What are the Leading Causes of Pallet Rack Collapses?